lostcxuse/lostcxuse/README.md

   ☆ I do spell allot wrong and i don't care because i just type too fast, ok

-  ☆ I can block / hide / unfriend >> Making me uncomfortable = Block/Hide "
+  ☆ If I unfriend you outta nowhere, prob because we don't talk or i'm just not comftable being around you. (reasonable) "

   ☆ RP users, DNI.
 I will not be Role-Playing, And I won't at all.